throuz/binance-heikin-ashi-bot/README.md

-# Binance Fibonacci BOT
+# Binance Heikin-Ashi BOT

-Binance Fibonacci BOT is built based on the Fibonacci retracement strategy.
+Binance Heikin-Ashi BOT is an automated trading program based on Heikin-Ashi.

 ## DISCLAIMER: Use at your own risk.